Permafrost/Tundra/SERVICES.md

 ### tundra.decimal:format

-Formats arbitrarily specified decimal strings that conform to the input pattern, according to the output pattern.
+Formats arbitrarily specified number strings that conform to the input pattern, according to the output pattern.

 #### Inputs:

-* `$decimal.input` is an `IData` document containing arbitrarily specified string representations of decimal numbers.
+* `$decimal.input` is an `IData` document containing arbitrarily specified string representations of numbers.
   * `value` is optional and specified as an input only for developer convenience when using this service for a single string value.
   * `value.list` is optional and specified as an input only for